It doesn’t get more spectacular than this. The Arthur Erickson’s Eppich 2 House in West Vancouver, British Columbia, Canada is up for sale.

 The architecture certainly hasn’t changed.
 Sitting on a hillside location with a flowing creek passing by, the house is a mix of glass and steel, with more curves than you can count.

-Not only is it the location a sun trap, it’s also designed to being all that sunshine in, with walls of glass pretty much throughout the place and across all of those curved levels.
+Not only is the location of the house a sun trap, it’s also designed to being all that sunshine in, with walls of glass pretty much throughout the place and across all of those curved levels.
 When the weather does get hot, you can also hop out of the main house and take a dip in that rather lovely pool to cool down too.

 Of course, this one is big.
 Very big.
 There’s around 7,000 sq. ft. of living space over the three levels, which are set at right angles to the slope of the site.